Performing Arts Department

 All students have the opportunity to be involved in a wide range of extra-curricular activities, these include; whole-school musicals, instrumental ensembles and various choirs.

-The Performing Arts department has produced major whole-school productions such as ‘Les Miserables’, ‘Annie’ and ‘Godspell’ and is committed to providing students with the skills and opportunities beyond the normal curriculum.
+The Performing Arts department has produced major whole-school productions such as 'Beauty and the Beast', ‘Les Miserables’, ‘Annie’ and ‘Godspell’ and is committed to providing students with the skills and opportunities beyond the normal curriculum.
 In addition to this, every opportunity is taken to showcase the students’ talents and abilities throughout the various school events; for example, through the annual Carol Service, PAW Fest (an annual Music Festival set up and run by students every April, which promotes the popular musical life of the school) and a Summer Recital.

 Students do have the option to have additional instrumental or vocal tuition provided by visiting peripatetic teachers.
 Please speak to either Mr Rushworth or Mrs Bingley for more information in the music department.